vkannema/Libft/README.md

 Notes:

-- All the files and functions are namespaced with an **ft** in front.
+- A lot of the files and functions are namespaced with an **ft** in front.
 It stands for Fourty Two

 My code is not the best, but it passed all the 42 tests successfully.